acch/ansible-scale/README.md

 Troubleshooting
 ---------------

 This role stores configuration files in `/var/tmp` on the first host in the play.
 These configuration files are kept to determine if definitions have changed since the previous run, and to decide if it's necessary to run certain Spectrum Scale commands (again).
 When experiencing problems one can simply delete these configuration files from `/var/tmp` in order to clear the cache &mdash; this will force re-application of all definitions upon the next run.
-As a downside the next run may take longer than expected as it may re-run unnecessary Spectrum Scale commands.
+As a downside, the next run may take longer than expected as it will re-run unnecessary Spectrum Scale commands.
 This will automatically re-generate the cache files.

+Please use the [issue tracker](https://github.com/acch/ansible-scale/issues) to ask questions, report bugs and request features.

 Copyright and license
 ---------------------